danielendeg/nugetpackageupdate/specs/De%2DIdentification/End%2Dto%2Dend-data-flow-investigation.md

 |validateInput|validateInput|Optional|false|Validate input resources|
 |validateOutput|validateOutput|Optional|false|Validate output anonymized resources|

-For input resources, FHIR-Tool-for-Anonymization already checks: **(b) whether input resource is parsed successfully from JSON.**
+Note that for input resources, FHIR-Tool-for-Anonymization already checks: **(b) whether input resource is parsed successfully from JSON.**
-If not, _System.FormatException_ is thrown.
+If not, _System.FormatException_ will be thrown.
-This is done by _FhirJsonParser_.
+This is done by _FhirJsonParser_ before validation.
 Examples:
 - Invalid Json encountered.
 Details: After parsing a value an unexpected character was encountered: ".
 Path 'status', line 51, position 2.
 - Type checking the data: Encountered unknown element 'startsss' at location 'Slot.startsss[0]' while parsing